-We have presented new deep IFU observations of the lensing BCG of Abell 1201, revealing a faint inner counter-image to the previously-known bright arc.
-Our lens modelling shows that if the lensing mass is dominated by a reasonable combination of stars (with constant mass-to-light ratio) and halo dark matter, then the bright arc arises from a "naked cusp", and no counter-image is predicted.
-To accound for the newly-discovered image, we find that additional mass is required at the centre of the BCG, relative to the observed luminosity profile.
+We have presented new deep IFU observations of the lensing BCG of Abell 1201, revealing a faint inner counterimage to the previously known bright arc.
+Our lens modelling shows that if the lensing mass is dominated by a reasonable combination of stars (with constant mass-to-light ratio) and halo DM, then the bright arc arises from a 'naked cusp', and no counterimage is predicted.
+To account for the